Is It Actually Cheaper to Make Your Own Pizza?

 In a large mixing bowl, combine the warm water and sugar.
 Stir until the sugar is dissolved.
 Sprinkle the yeast over the water and let it sit for about 5 minutes or until it becomes foamy.

 Shape the dough into a ball and place it in a greased bowl.
-Cover the bowl with a clean kitchen towel or plastic wrap and let the dough rise in a warm place for about 1-2 hours or until it doubles in size.
+Cover the bowl with a clean kitchen towel or plastic wrap and let the dough rise in a warm place for about 1 to 2 hours, or until it has doubled in size.

-After the dough has risen, punch down the dough to release any air bubbles.
-Transfer it back to the floured surface and knead for another minute, and then pop it back in the bowl, cover and let it rise again for about 30 minutes.
+After the dough has risen, punch down to release any air bubbles.
+Transfer it back to the floured surface and knead for another minute.
+Then, pop it back into the bowl, cover it, and let it rise again for about 30 minutes.

-Divide the dough into six equal portions/balls and pop on a tray and or plate and cover again and leave for 30 minutes.
-You can skip this bit if you are short of time, but it does produce a better pizza in my opinion.
+Divide the dough into six equal portions or balls, place them on a tray or plate, cover them again, and let them rest for 30 minutes.
+You can skip this step if you're short on time, but it does produce a better pizza, in my opinion.

 Roll out each portion of dough into your desired pizza shape and thickness.
-You can use a rolling pin or simply stretch the dough with your hands.
-This recipe is designed to make a thinner style pizza; for thicker pizzas, this recipe will make 4, not 6, pizzas.
+You can use a rolling pin or stretch the dough with your hands.
+This recipe is designed to make a thinner-style pizza; for thicker pizzas, it will make 4, not 6.

 Transfer the rolled-out dough onto a greased or parchment-lined baking sheet or pizza stone.